Here’s a story about God and the Celts that’s been passed down by word-of-mouth for centuries.

 The Celtic Cross

 I have tattooed on my left forearm a celtic cross.
+I also wear a celtic cross necklace most of the time.
 A celtic cross is different from all other crosses.
 For example, the “crucifix cross” portrays Jesus as still hanging on the cross; He is not hanging there anymore.
 He has ascended into the heavenlies.
 Other types of crosses are plain and unembellished.
 In contrast, my celtic cross symbolically portrays a number of my celtic beliefs.

 First, my cross reminds me that Jesus died on the cruel cross of Calvary to take away all my sins and the sins of all humanity.
 The cross is empty—as the tomb is likewise empty—because Jesus did not remain in either place.
 He broke the dominion and power of death and is now fully ALIVE.
 I, too, am fully alive with his own uncreated, self-existent, eternal, un-diminishable, imperishable, incorruptible, inexhaustible, indestructible, measureless, limitless, boundless, abundant LIFE in me.
 I have exchanged my old life for his new LIFE, all because of the cross, his resurrection, and his ascension.